 What kind of rooms are students housed in?

-Our dorm in 2019 will be Copeland Hall at L&C. The campers will live in singles and doubles.
+In 2020, we will live in Valcour, McDonald, and Whiting at Champlain.
+The campers will live in singles, doubles, and triples.
 When registering for camp, students can request a single room, and we do our very best to honor requests, especially for medical reasons.
 If you would like a roommate and you're nervous about it, don't hesitate to talk with us!
 We are happy to help you connect with a roommate who would be a kind and welcoming peer.
 Students placed together in doubles are approximately of the same age.
 Students who know each other prior to arriving at Mathcamp may request to be roommates.

 Are the rooms for girls and boys on the same floor?